Xunnamius/black-flag/packages/extensions/README.md

 > [!WARNING]
 >
 > Some of the examples in this section are using hyphen characters followed by a
-> [word joiner character][5] to prevent breaking example awkwardly across lines.
+> [word joiner character][5] to prevent breaking information awkwardly across
-> Be cautious copying and pasting examples.
+> lines.
+Be cautious copying and pasting examples.

 ### Example 1